Portrait of Francesco d'Este: Portrait

-The portrait was executed around 1460, late in van der Weyden's career, at a time when he was a highly sought after and prestigious portraitist.
-The panel is noted for its abandonment of the style developed by Jan van Eyck which had become the standard model for northern painters to then, a style perhaps typified by Petrus Christus' 1446 Portrait of a Carthusian.
+The portrait was executed around 1460, late in van der Weyden's career, at a time when he was a highly sought-after and prestigious portraitist.
+The panel is noted for its abandonment of the style developed by Jan van Eyck, which had become the standard model for northern painters until then, a style perhaps typified by Petrus Christus 's 1446 Portrait of a Carthusian.
 In contrast to the deep atmospheric space the sitters occupy in these works, here d'Este is set against a plain white or ivory flattened background with little shadow, a hark back to the traditions of the style of the International Gothic.
 The portrait is an advancement from the donor portraits common at the time, in part because it celebrates the sitter's earthly, secular values, and is absent of any moralising overtones or religious iconography.

-It is one of a number of portraits commissioned to an der Weyden by the Dukes of Burgundy from the late 1450s.
+It is one of the many portraits van der Weyden was commissioned Dukes of Burgundy from the late 1450s.
 In common with most of van der Weyden's male portraits, d'Este is shown half profile, staring aloofly into the middle distance.
 The painting has been described as embodying the "essence of court society ... with its aristocratic bearing and mannered elegance."

-d'Este's broad chest is out of proportion to his long boney fingers, and wide enough that his head looks undersized in comparison - it reaches across the width of the canvas.
-Yet he has a sensitive face and slightly aloof expression, which give the impression of thoughtful dignity, refinement, and a hint of intellectual ennui.
-He has clear youthful skin accentuated by the white background, a roman style bridged nose, and a projecting lower lip and rounded chin.
-Yet he is not a handsome man. van der Weyden forensic style reveals sunken eyes, and heavy lids.
+d'Este's broad chest is out of proportion to his long, bony fingers and wide enough that his head looks undersized in comparison - it reaches across the width of the canvas.
+Yet he has a sensitive face and slightly aloof expression, which gives the impression of thoughtful dignity, refinement, and a hint of intellectual ennui.
+He has clear, youthful skin accentuated by the white background, a Roman-style bridged nose, and a projecting lower lip and rounded chin.
+Yet he is not a handsome man.
+The painter's forensic style reveals sunken eyes and heavy lids.
 His hair is not tightly held back as in the Pisanello portrait of his father, but falls over his ears and across his forehead in an almost monkish style.

 He holds a hammer and a ring in his right hand.
-Their exact significance is unknown although they are thought by art historians to be allusions to court ritual and society.
+Their exact significance is unknown, although they are thought by art historians to be allusions to court ritual and society.
 The hammer is maybe a symbol of his authority as a knightly nobleman, related to his privileges and duties as a prince of his realm, perhaps connected with tournament ritual.
 It may also represent the hammer of the holy year, a symbol connected with the Jubilee.
-The ring held between his thin boney fingers may be a jousting prize.
+The ring held between his thin, bony fingers may be a jousting prize.
 The ring had been painted out and was only rediscovered in 1934 when the painting was cleaned.